miners-online/docs/docs/guides/land-claiming.md

 Creating a region does not claim land automatically.
 Players must first create a region and then claim land within that region.

-To create a region, follow these steps:
+Creating a region can be done with the following command:
 > 1. Use the `/region create <region_name>` command to create a new region.

+To claim chunks, follow these steps:
-> 2. Use the `/hs set target <region_name>` command to choose the region you want to work with.
+> 1. Use the `/hs set target <region_name>` command to choose the region you want to work with.
-> 3. Use the `/claim` command to claim the current chunk you are standing in for the selected region.
+> 2. Use the `/claim` command to claim the current chunk you are standing in for the selected region.
+> 3. Use the `/unclaim` command to unclaim the current chunk you are standing in if needed.